 The app: MeetMindful

 What it is: MeetMindful is the first and best dating site devoted to the mindful lifestyle, created by and for people who are into health, well-being, and mindfulness.
 So if you’re the kind of guy who’s into health/yoga/meditation, this app is definitely for you.

 Logistics: Free or paid premium version.

 The site: ChristianMingle

-What it is: If you’re looking someone who shares your Christian values, Christian Mingle is the obvious choice.
+What it is: If you’re looking for someone who shares your Christian values, Christian Mingle is the obvious choice.
 With both an app and a website, it has the largest user pool of any Christian dating app.

 Logistics: Free or paid premium version.